 Skeena Resources became a supporter of the TCFD in 2021.
 We are proud to operate in British Columbia, Canada where strong carbon pricing has been in place since 2008.
 Operating in a carbon-regulated jurisdiction creates a level-playing field for companies such as Skeena who choose to innovate and minimize their environmental impact.

 Figure 1: TCFD Framework

 Water is a shared resource and a critical element in healthy ecosystems.
-In 2010, the United Nations declared access to clean water an essential human right.
-Around the world, water resources are under increasing pressure and competition from domestic, agricultural, and industrial sources.
-Eskay Creek is located in an area that receives on average 2,500 mm of precipitation annually and has access to adequate water supply to support mine operations without significant impacts to natural water bodies in the region.
+Eskay Creek is located in an area of high rainfall with sufficient water supply to support mine operations without impacting natural water bodies in the region.
 Nevertheless, effectively stewarding this shared resource requires collaboration with other rights-holders and strong operational controls.
-One of our Environmental and Social Design Principles with the Tahltan Nation is to ensure that our water management plan minimizes impacts to water resources and fisheries.
+One of our Environmental and Social Design Principles with the Tahltan Nation is to ensure that our water management plan minimizes impacts to water resources.

 Water Use and Discharge

 Our development plan includes drawing water from the Tom MacKay Tailings Storage Facility (TMSF) for our industrial uses.
 The water we use for milling ore and other processes will be recycled to the extent possible so we can minimize our need for freshwater to support operations.